 It is essential that you understand what constitutes sexual harassment and take steps to prevent and stop harassment in the workplace.
-California employers with five or more employees must provide harassment prevention training to all employees by January 1, 2021.
+California employers with five or more employees must provide harassment prevention training to all employees.

 California Workers' Compensation »

 California employment law requires all employers to carry workers' compensation insurance.
 Learn more about your rights and responsibilities, as well as those of your employees.